Stability and bifurcations in Wilson-Cowan systems with distributed delays, and an application to basal ganglia interactions: Introduction

-Among meanfield models, the Wilson-Cowan model is perhaps the most popular.
-The model, derived in 1972 by Wilson and Cowan \cite{Wilson-Cowan}, describes the localized interactions in a pair of excitatory and inhibitory neuronal populations.
+One of the most historically significant and best understood meanfield models, the Wilson-Cowan model \cite{Wilson-Cowan} is perhaps the most popular.
+The model, derived in 1972, describes the localized interactions in a pair of excitatory and inhibitory neuronal populations.
 At each time instant $t$, the proportions of excitatory and inhibitory cells firing per unit of time are captured by the two state variables $E(t)$ and $I(t)$.
-The original model considers the effect that an external input $P$ has on the E/I system, based not only on the coupling stengths between the two units, but also on the history of firing in each.
-More specifically, $E(t+\tau)$ and $I(t+\tau')$ are considered to be equal to the proportion of cells which are sensitive (i.e. not refractory) and which also receive at least threshold excitation at the moment of time $t$.
+The original model considers the effect that an external input $P$ has on the E/I system, based not only on the coupling strengths between the two units, but also on the history of firing in each.
+More specifically, $E(t+{\tau_1})$ and $I(t+{\tau_2})$ represent the proportion of cells which are sensitive (i.e. not refractory) and which also receive at least threshold excitation at the moment of time $t$.
 This leads to the following system of integral equations:

-In this system, the first factors in the right hand side represent the proportion of sensitive excitatory / inhibitory cells, where $r$ is the absolute refractory period (msc), the functions $\mathcal{S}_e$, $\mathcal{S}_i$ are sigmoid threshold functions, their arguments denoting the mean field level of excitation / inhibition generated in an excitatory /inhibitory cell at time $t$ (assuming that individual cells sum their inputs and that the effect of the stimulation decays exponentially with a time course $h(t)$).
-Moreover, $c_i>0$ are connectivity coefficients representing the average number of excitatory / inhibitory synapses per cell and $P_e,P_i$ denote external inputs.
+Here, the first factor on each right hand side represents the proportion of sensitive excitatory / inhibitory cells, where $r$ and $r'$ are the absolute refractory periods (msc).
+The functions $\mathcal{S}_e$, $\mathcal{S}_i$ are sigmoid threshold functions, their arguments denoting the mean field level of excitation / inhibition generated in an excitatory /inhibitory cell at time $t$.
+The summation coefficients $c_i>0$ are connectivity weights representing the average number of excitatory / inhibitory synapses per cell and $P_e,P_i$ denote external inputs.
+It is additionally assumed that a cell's weighted summation of inputs is modulated longitudinally by a decreasing kernel $h(t)$.
+The original paper \cite{Wilson-Cowan} suggests the use of a weak Gamma kernel $h(t)$, before proceeding with further mathematical simplifications, for convenience of the analysis.

+Indeed, with the additional simplifying assumption of negligible refractory periods ($r=r'=0$) and with a degree one Taylor approximation of the left-hand terms for small ${\tau_1}$ and ${\tau_2}$, the Equations~\eqref{unsimplified} can be easily rewritten as the following system of intergo-differential equations: